 Create this fun firework craft using fidget spinner art.
 Fidget toys are great for many things, including creating a fast DIY paint spinner!
 Use your spinner to paint fireworks that are perfect for the 4th of July!
-Firework art made from fidget spinners are perfect for Memorial day, Independence Day, or any other time you need patriotic crafts.
+Firework art made from fidget spinners are perfect for Memorial Day, Independence Day, or any other time you need patriotic crafts.